Mother and daughter on riverbank

 She talks about the reality of the highs and lows of adopting, dealing with society’s attitudes towards solo parenting, adopting her son and how adopting changed every aspect of her life.
 The book is an open, honest and thought provoking read for anyone considering adopting.

-• Meant to be - Lisa Faulkner
+• Meant to Be - Lisa Faulkner

 Lisa Faulkner, English Actress, Presenter and Winner of 2010 Celebrity Masterchef, has written a book about adoption, Meant to be.
 Lisa’s story weaves a relatable and honest account of her journey from trying to conceive, to fertility treatment, to considering surrogacy, to starting and completing the adoption process.
 Throughout the book Lisa speaks candidly about her relationships with her (now ex) husband, friends and family members and the personal journey she took towards considering adopting.
 Lisa’s daughter is now a teenager and Lisa is able to reflect about her experiences as well as looking towards the future.